nemec/nemec.github.io/_drafts/scraping-instagram-directory.md

 * Document / release code for others to replicate
 * Scan all the other countries
-  * I've been working on integrating the [Luminati](https://luminati.io/) proxy network into Scrapy with a popular proxy plugin.
-First tests offer a promising reduction/eliminiation of rate limiting with a low delay, but it needs more testing.
-I'd hate to get an account banned if Instagram recognizes that I'm rotating proxies.
-Plus... it costs $$ (although Luminati's shared IP space offers a promising plan - by my calculation, scraping all of Colombia with their proxies would have cost me all of $1).
 * Harvest data on a few new fields that I missed the first time
   * Log the locations that are "missing" - are there patterns?
   * Canonical location ID.
 There were about 150 "duplicate" records